raspberrystars/CV-Star-Sensor/README.md

 - Zipped folders containing negative image datasets, as well as bg.txt files, and python programs used to create these.
 - Python programs used to create the positive images used for cascade training.
 - Image files of the fiducial markers applied to starfields, to identify the patterns of bright stars that the machine learning relies upon for the identification.
+- A sample set of 31 trained cascades for the northern celestial hemisphere.
 - Python programs used to test the trained cascades against a supplied starfield image.

 **For the future:**